DeepaSree16/Materials/source/Store/Store_Directory_Structure.rst

 Metadata
 --------
-:Description: Structure and Layout of the Store Folder in the Central Content Repository
+:Description: Structure and Layout of the Store Directory in the Central Content Repository

 :Author: Surobhi Lahiri